jackmerrill/maatt.fr/content/ideas.md

     - All the Golang wrappers I've seen are outdated and rely on older versions of FFmpeg
 - Easily convert NoScript rules to uBlock or uMatrix
     - uBlock uses less memory than NoScript, is faster, and less resource intesnive (YMMV)
+- A user-friendly, but hackable Linux distro
+    - As user-friendly as elementary
+    - As hackable as something like Gentoo, Void, Arch

 ## Things completed
 - ~~Directory watcher~~ Deploy with GitHub hooks